berenger-eu/tbfmm/README.md

                             LocalClass>;
 ```

-The kernel any method that implies the particles will not use the positions or rhs but only the indexes:
+Inside the kernel, any method that implies the particles will not use the positions or rhs but only the indexes:

 ```cpp
 template <class RealType_T, class SpaceIndexType_T = TbfDefaultSpaceIndexType<RealType_T>>